In no particular order.

 Tiny program that helps you to prevent your Mac from automatically going to sleep or starting a screensaver.

 Screenshot capture and annotation tool - use it every day.
-Currently evaluating Annotate as a replacement since Skitch's future is unclear.
+Have used Skitch in the past but moved to Annotate since Skitch is no longer actively maintained (for mac).

 Automatically closes inactive tabs and makes it easy to get them back.
 Life-saver to keep your browser window somewhat clean (and computer fast!).